RiverBench/category-flat/tasks/flat-deserialization-throughput/index.md

 ## Examples and references

-- Such a benchmark was performed in a paper comparing several RDF stores on IoT devices.
+- Such a benchmark was performed in a paper comparing several RDF stores on IoT devices (Section 8).
 There, the authors measured the time taken to load the data and the memory usage.
     - Le-Tuan, A., Hayes, C., Hauswirth, M., & Le-Phuoc, D. (2020).
-Pushing the scalability of rdf engines on iot edge devices.
+Pushing the Scalability of RDF Engines on IoT Edge Devices.
 Sensors, 20(10), 2788.
     - https://doi.org/10.3390/s20102788